1 Part Course |

 You should attend if you:

-• Need to apply AI responsibly in client-facing, compliance, research, or risk management contexts
+• Need to leverage AI responsibly in client-facing, compliance, research, or risk management contexts

 • Want hands-on experience using tools such as ChatGPT for real finance-related tasks